Tony Saunders

 Anthony Scott Saunders (born April 29, 1974) is an American former professional baseball pitcher who played in Major League Baseball (MLB) from 1997 to 1999.
-He was the first player selected by the Tampa Bay Devil Rays in the 1997 MLB expansion draft.
+He was the first player selected in the 1997 MLB expansion draft, by the Tampa Bay Devil Rays.
 Listed at 6 ft 2 in and 205 lb during his career, he threw and batted left-handed.
 His career ended prematurely due to injury, suffering a fractured humerus while throwing a pitch during a game on May 26, 1999, and again while delivering a pitch in a rehab game in 2000.

 Career

 Saunders initially signed with the Florida Marlins' minor league system in 1992, a year before their expansion season.
 He required reconstructive surgery on his elbow in 1994.

 Florida Marlins

 Saunders joined the Marlins' opening day roster in 1997, and despite a knee injury which cost him seven weeks in the middle of the season finished with a 4–6 record in 22 starts, with his first three wins coming against the Atlanta Braves.
 The Marlins earned a wild card berth in the 1997 playoffs, and after being left off the Division Series roster, Saunders was placed on the LCS roster against the Braves.
 He started Game 3 of the series, which Liván Hernández won in relief of Saunders.

 In the World Series, Saunders started Game 4 against the Cleveland Indians, but took the loss after giving up six earned runs in two innings pitched; nonetheless, he earned a World Series ring as the Marlins defeated Cleveland in seven games.